Teaching

 Willi Baumeister/ ab-f-002-030

-Completely other conditions existed for Willi Baumeister's professorship at the Stuttgart State Academy of Fine Arts after World War II than for the teaching activity in Frankfurt between 1928 and 1933.
+Completely different preconditions existed for Willi Baumeister's professorship at the Stuttgart Academy of Arts after World War II than for the teaching activity in Frankfurt between 1928 and 1933.

 Klaus Bendixen (1924 - 2003) attended Baumeister's class from 1951 to 1954.
 From 1961 to 1989 he was professor of painting at the Hamburg College of Fine Arts.